 Visit my photo gallery about Nepal with more photos from the Himalayas by clicking

-Read my article about trekking in Nepal in ENGLISH by clicking HERE!
+Read my article about trekking in Nepal (to Kanchenjunga base camp) in ENGLISH by clicking HERE!

-Read my article about The Hippie Trail in DANISH by clicking HERE!
+Read my article about The Hippie Trail in ENGLISH by clicking HERE!

 Return to the Photo Gallery main page